-Instead, I wanted to take the time to explore the varied experiences I have in my work.
-To get a feel for the five typical days I enjoy as a Professional Organizer, keep reading or watch the video below!
+Since each day is different, I wanted to take the time to explore the varied experiences I have in my work.
+I’ve broken it down into five typical days I enjoy as a career in professional organizing.

 1. Office Days

 As a business owner, some of my days are spent in my home office, keeping my own life organized.
-I take care of admin work, bookkeeping, filing, catching up on emails, scheduling new jobs, making YouTube videos, and reviewing my calendar for the upcoming weeks.
+I take care of admin work, bookkeeping, filing, catching up on emails, scheduling new jobs, making YouTube videos, creating blog content, and reviewing my calendar for the upcoming weeks.

 3. Maintenance Days